-- Completed graduate application for admission. - A \$30 nonrefundable application fee (unless the student has previously applied to Grand Valley State University and then the application fee is waived). - Official transcripts from your baccalaureate degree granting institution.
+- Completed graduate application for admission. - A \$30 nonrefundable application fee (unless you have previously applied to Grand Valley or have a baccalaureate degree from Grand Valley). - Official transcripts from your baccalaureate degree granting institution.
 Transcripts must be sent from those institutions directly to the GVSU Admissions and Recruitment Office.
-Note: We do not require official transcripts from Grand Valley State University. - Official test scores from the TOEFL (Test of English as a Foreign Language), or IELTS (International English Language Testing System), or MELAB (Michigan English Language Assessment Battery), PTE (Pearson's Test of English), or Duolingo English Test for applicants whose native language is not English. - Additional application documents as required by each graduate program.
+Note: We do not require official transcripts from Grand Valley State University. - Official test scores from the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), MELAB (Michigan English Language Assessment Battery), PTE (Pearson's Test of English), or Duolingo English Test for applicants whose native language is not English or they have not previously attended an English speaking institution. - Additional application documents as required by each graduate program.